blue-yonder/tsfresh/docs/text/quick_start.rst

    :alt: the time series for id 20 (failure)
    :align: center

-You can already see some differences by eye - but for successful machines we have to put these differences into numbers.
+You can already see some differences by eye - but for successful machine learning we have to put these differences into numbers.

 For this, tsfresh comes into place.
 It allows us to automatically extract over 1200 features from those six different time series for each robot.